Doctors’ tributes to nurses in real life

-Perhaps the doctors you work with seldom, if ever, thank you or show you their appreciation.
+Perhaps the doctors you work with seldom, if ever, show you their appreciation.
 It could be that it’s simply not their style, but chances are that deep down they’re more appreciative than you can imagine—of you, your nursing skills and the valuable role you play on their healthcare team.
 Not buying it?
-These stories, volunteered by doctors who genuinely delighted in sharing them, are sure to erase that doubt and show you that doctors do appreciate nurses.
+These stories, volunteered by doctors who genuinely delighted in sharing them, are sure to erase any doubt and show you that doctors do appreciate nurses.

 “In our training, doctors are so separated from nursing staff that we don’t really get to appreciate their input until we’re independently practicing,” says Anita Swamy, MD, a pediatric endocrinologist and the medical director of diabetes at La Rabida Children’s Hospital in Chicago.
 “I’ve learned so much from the nurses I work with—both professionally and personally.
 I feel that in the field of medicine, they’re the humble, brilliant people.”